PatrickGreen93/Heartbeat/README.md

 a single function.
 Heartbeat Analysis itself is a simple method of gauging sentiment of respondents at the item level by using within-group methods to highlight when an individual’s response is significantly higher or lower than their own typical baseline.
+The procedure itself was developed and presented at SIOP 2021 by Christopher Patton and Justin Purl.

-Additionally, there are several arguments that can be used within this package which are covered more in-depth in the Introduction.rmd file.
+A more in-depth explanation of arguments used within the package as well as the math behind the analysis and how results can be used is included in the vignette “introduction.rmd”.

 ## Installation